a-koz-0610/react-demo/README.md

 - if you use vs code you can open with `code .`
 - run the terminal in vs code and key in `npm start` to fire the server at `localhost:3000`

-We will be working in `java-react-demo/client-side/src/components/campuses/index.js` together
+We will be working in `react-demo/client-side/src/pages/campuses/index.js` and `react-demo/client-side/src/pages/star-wars-people/index.js` together

 [Want to see a video for installation instructions?
 Click Here!](https://youtu.be/CiGSn-BsFGY)